-NURS 705 - DNP Immersion credit: 1
+NURS 705 DNP Immersion

-The on-campus 'immersion' must be completed by all DNP students within a semester or two prior to enrolling in NURS 701 and NURS 761.
 This course introduces students to Jesuit values and ethical decision-making.
 Students also learn about the DNP role, expectations, and the importance of crystallizing their ideas for their scholarly projects early in the program.
 Requirements for completion of an IRB application, guidelines for formation of a Scholarly Project Committee, the proposal and final defense processes, and steps to complete a scholarly project are emphasized.
-Students are oriented to library databases for distance students and creation of an electronic portfolio.
-They are introduced to the fundamentals of writing for publication and participate in an interactive session designed to bring focus to their scholarly projects.
+Students are introduced to the fundamentals of writing for publication and participate in an interactive session designed to bring focus to their scholarly projects.